How to Create an Effective Restaurant Training Manual

 Guest Service Guidelines

 Outline requirements around greeting guests.
-Are servers required to greet guests within one minute of them being seated at the table?
+Are waitstaff required to greet guests within one minute of them being seated at the table?
 Does your restaurant use a script or specific talking points for greeting guests?

 Include conflict resolution tactics in this section, too.
 What’s your policy for how employees interact with guests when there’s a disagreement or conflict?
 Should your staff attempt to resolve the issue themselves first and then escalate?
 Or should they go to their managers with any issues immediately?
 The best practice here is to empower your employees to resolve guest complaints before deferring to a manager.